Aryan-Poonacha/ultralight_llamafile/README.md

 This pipeline ensures that the code is always in a deployable state and adheres to the standards set by the team.
 It automates the process of code integration, testing, and deployment, thereby increasing the development speed and reducing the chances of integration problems.

+## Troubleshooting

+ * **Port Conflicts:** If you encounter port conflicts, try changing the port numbers used by the llamafile server using the `-p` flag.
+ * **Model Loading Errors:** Make sure the paths to your llamafile models are correct and that the files have execute permissions (`chmod +x`).

 ## Future Improvements

 - Directly integrate into edge computing cases using appropriate hardware.

+- Develop detailed instructions and example scripts for deploying the chatbot on a Raspberry Pi, including hardware setup, software installation, and performance benchmarks.

 ## References